psychemedia/middle-english-romances/gawain_ragnell_sovereignty.md

 Yet I had rather, if I might,
 Haue thee fowle in the day.'

-[43] 'What!when lords goe with ther feires,' shee said
+[43] 'What! when lords goe with ther feires,' shee said
 'Both to the ale and wine,
-Alas!then I must hyde my selfe,
+Alas! then I must hyde my selfe,
 I must not goe withinne.'

 [44] And then bespake him gentle Gawaine,